 Though by the look of the rowdy crowds (known for sometimes tearing at curtains), you wouldn't necessarily think them church-going folk.
 But much like music institutions throughout the rest of the South, the Ryman became a place where the Jim Crow segregation laws didn't matter, with black and white people routinely mingling amongst each other to enjoy the music.
 For many, the Ryman marked the true birthplace of bluegrass music, too.

-As nice as it would be to say the Ryman remained the popular home of the Grand Ole Opry from then on out, it’s simply not true.
-In fact, the dirty little secret about the Ryman during its tenure as the home of the Grand Ole Opry is: it wasn’t a great fit.
+As nice as it would be to say the Ryman remained the popular home of the Grand Ole Opry from then on out, it's simply not true.
+In fact, the dirty little secret about the Ryman during its tenure as the home of the Grand Ole Opry is: it wasn't a great fit.
 The backstage area was cramped.
-Women changed in the bathroom.
-It couldn’t accommodate increasing technological needs for radio and television.
+Women changed in the bathroom instead of dressing rooms.
+It couldn't accommodate increasing technological needs for radio and television.

 Oh, and there wasn't any air conditioning.

-In fact, the cramped backstage area and sweltering heat usually led artists to wait out in the alley — which is how nearby honky-tonks like Tootsie’s gained a reputation as an artist hangout.
+In fact, the cramped backstage area and sweltering heat usually led artists to wait out in the alley — which is how Lower Broadway honky-tonks like Tootsie's Orchid Lounge gained a reputation as an artist hangout.

 So in 1969, National Life Insurance (the company that owned WSM and the Ryman; long story) announced plans for a new, state-of-the-art facility specifically for the Opry.
-Unfortunately, Opry departing the Ryman in 1974 also signified a period of serious urban decay in downtown Nashville.
+Unfortunately, the Opry departing the Ryman for the new Grand Ole Opry House in 1974 also signified a period of serious urban decay in downtown Nashville.